17parker/due64/README.md

 A dot on an 8x8 LED dot matrix is moved after every instruction sent.
 The matrix display's controller uses SPI, and this was only included to demonstrate SPI with DMA.

-Sending and receiving data is all managed by the DMA controller, so the MCU is well under 1% utilized
+Sending and receiving data is all managed by the DMA controller and interrupts, so the MCU is well under 1% utilized

 The instructions currently programmed in collect a "power star" in the game "Super Mario 64".
 Upon powering the console up, the MCU navigates the menu, starts a new game, and navigates through the level.